Asymptotic Grothendieck groups and c.b.l.f. positive dg-algebras: Asymptotic Grothendieck group for abelian categories

 such that each $X_{r}/X_{r+1} \cong S_i$ for some $i \in I$.
 If $\kappa_{i}:= \#\{ r \in \bN | X_r/X_{r+1} \cong S_i\} < \infty$, then we say that the filtration is \emph{locally finite}, and we refer to $\kappa_{i}$ as the \emph{multiplicity} of $S_i$. \end{defn}

 Clearly, in general in an abelian category, we cannot hope to always have $\bN$-composition series.
 Moreover, even if we have such infinite composition series, they do not have to be essentially unique.
-We proposed in~\cite{naissevaz1} one condition that ensures the uniqueness of such filtrations.
+It was given in~\cite[Definition A.20]{naissevaz1} one condition that ensures the uniqueness of such a filtration:

 \begin{defn} We say that an object $X$ in an abelian category $\cC$ is \emph{stable for the filtrations} if for all pairs of $\bN$-composition series

 then for each $i \in \bN$ there exists $k \in \bN$ such that $X'_k \subset X_i$. \end{defn}